jviotti/repokeeper/README.md

 Installation
 ------------

-You can install `repokeeper` through `npm`:
+You can install `repokeeper` through `npm` from the GitHub Npm Registry:

 ```
-npm install -g repokeeper
+npm install -g @jviotti/repokeeper
 ```

 Example